Wrapper around multiple PipeOps to help in creation of complex survival to reduction methods. Three reductions are currently implemented, see details.

 A LearnerRegr is fit and predicted on the new

-.PipeOpPredRegrSurv transforms the resulting PredictionRegr to PredictionSurv.
+TaskRegr.PipeOpPredRegrSurv transforms the resulting PredictionRegr to PredictionSurv.

 Optionally: PipeOpDistrCompositor is used to compose a

-predict_type from the predictedresponse
+distrpredict_type from the predictedresponsepredict_type.

 Survival to Probabilistic Regression